North, Central American and Caribbean nations at the FIFA World Cup: 1930s: The best US performance at the FIFA World Cup

 Two teams from North America entered the tournament.
 Mexico was seeded in Group 1, and took part of the first World Cup match ever, losing 4–1 to France.
 Defeats to Chile and Argentina followed, with Mexico finishing last overall.

 The United States dominated Group 4, winning both games 3–0.
 The first, against Belgium, had American goalkeeper Jimmy Douglas to be the first with an official "clean sheet" in the tournament.
 The ease of the victory was unexpected; Uruguayan newspaper Imparcial wrote that "the large score of the American victory has really surprised the experts".
 The second match, played in windy conditions, witnessed the first tournament hat-trick, scored by Bert Patenaude against Paraguay.

 Qualified for the semi-finals, the US played Argentina.
 A Monti goal halfway through the first half gave Argentina a 1–0 half-time lead.
 In the second half the strength of the United States team was overwhelmed by the pace of the Argentinian attacks, and lost 6–1.

-The now-traditional third place playoff was not established until 1934.
+The now-traditional match for third place was not established until 1934.
 A FIFA technical committee report on the 1986 World Cup included full retrospective rankings of all teams at all previous World Cup finals; this report ranked the United States third.